arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

   }
 ```

-If we now run our previous examples again, they all behave as expected since we can rely on `None` to detect the case where the list is empty.
+If we rerun our previous examples, they all behave as expected since we can rely on `None` to detect the case where the list is empty.

 ```kotlin
 fun example() {